hyungkwonko/umato/evaluation/README.md

-# Running & comparing embedding results both quantitatively & quanlitatively
+# Run & Evaluate results both quantitatively and quanlitatively

 ## Training models & Generating embedding result
 We will generate embedding results for each algorithm for the comparison.
 The algorithms we will use are the following: